SiqiHuang18/Games101/README.md

 This Repo contains my implementation of projects in online computer graphics course GAMES101

 ## Setup
-Opencv2, tested on OS X
+Opencv2, Eigen tested on OS X